 Measuring Europe's circular economy

-Understanding whether and how this is happening, the areas where progress lacks and identifying best practices is key to accelerate that transition.
-The 'Bellagio Process' is an international dialogue that agreed upon a set of principles on how to ensure that monitoring the transition to a circular economy captures all relevant aspects and involve all relevant parties.
+Understanding whether and how this is happening, the areas where progress lacks and identifying best practices are key to accelerating that transition.
+The 'Bellagio Process' is an international dialogue that agreed upon a set of principles on how to ensure that monitoring the transition to a circular economy captures all relevant aspects and involves all relevant parties.
 It serves to also guide national and European authorities in the development of monitoring frameworks and indicators.

 The Bellagio Declaration